nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 `KEYWORD`.

 Step 5.
 Print the confirmation message: A confirmation message is printed to the user indicating the list of tasks in `TaskList` that matches the `KEYWORD` input by the user.
-The message includes the task type, description (and date of the task containing `KEYWORD` if the matching task is either an event or a deadline task).
+The message includes the task type, description and date of the task containing `KEYWORD` if the matching task is either an event or a deadline task.

 ### List Task

-(TO BE ADDED SOON)
+The ListTask functionality allows users to list the tasks (todo, event and deadline) that are in the TaskList.
+It is facilitated by ListCommand class which is an extension of the Command class.

+Given below is an example usage scenario of how to list the tasks in the TaskList and how the mechanism behaves at each step.

+Step 1.
+Define the `setUpLogger()` method: The `setUpLogger()` method sets up the logger for the ModifyCommand class.
+It creates a ConsoleHandler and a FileHandler to handle logging.

+Step 2.
+Override the `execute()` method: The `execute()` method is overridden to execute the list task functionality.
+It takes the necessary parameters, including the `Tasklist`, `Ui`, `Storage`, `ModuleList`, `allModule`, `calendar`.

+Step 3.
+Iterate through the list of tasks: The `execute()` method will iterate through `TaskList` and call `printList()` method in the Ui class that takes in the list of tasks, `TaskList` that the user has updated, as a parameter.
+During the iteration, the `printList()` method will check the `taskStatus` of each task and calculate the total number of unmarked tasks.
+If the list is empty, a message is printed to the user indicating that there are no tasks in the list.

+Step 4.
+Print the confirmation message: A confirmation message is printed to the user indicating the list of tasks in `TaskList` that the user updated and the total number of unmarked tasks.
+The message includes the task type, description and date of all tasks if the tasks are either an event or a deadline task.

 ### Find Task on Date